BIPO-AISG-SMU/demand-forecasting/docs/initial-deployment/2-setup.md

 |docker-buildx-plugin|0.11.2-1-ubuntu.22.04-jammy|
 |docker-compose-plugin|2.20.2-1-ubuntu.22.04-jammy|

-### 2.3 Python dependencies
+### 2.3.
+Python Dependencies

-All python library dependencies are install via requirements.txt in the provided docker container.
-No dependencies will be installed on the host as the application is already dockerised.
+All Python library dependencies are install via `requirements.txt` within the provided docker container.
+No dependencies will be installed on the host as the application is containerised.

-## 3. Preliminaries
+## 3. Preliminary Steps

-Please extract the .zip folder provided and ensure that the name of the folder is 'bipo_demand_forecasting'.
-Do check the subdirectories (conf, data, logs and models) are available as they would be mounted as volume to docker directory.
+1. Extract the .zip folder provided and ensure that the name of the extracted directory is `bipo_demand_forecasting`.
+Do check that the below subdirectories are present as they would be mounted as volume to the Docker container.
 ```
 ├── bipo_demand_forecasting/
-    ├── conf/ (Created and to be bind mounted)11
+    ├── conf/ (Created and to be bind mounted)
     ├── data/ (Created and to be bind mounted)
     ├── logs/ (Created and to be bind mounted)
     ├── models/ (Created and to be bind mounted)

-Ensure that models in .pkl file are placed in models/ directory prior to mounting the directories to the containers.
 ```
+2. Ensure that the trained model(s) (in `.pkl` format) are placed in the `models` subdirectory prior to mounting the directory to the container.

 ## 4. Getting Started

 ### 4.1.
 Checking Docker service